frankrutz/covid-saliva-db/README.md

 ## build python container

+Attention the dot at the end denotes the currenct directory and belongs to the command

 docker build -f dockerfile  -t  pythoncontainer .

 ## running the python container interactively

-  docker run -rm -i -t pythoncontainer bash
+ docker run --rm -i -t pythoncontainer bash